Updated: November 10, 2017

 4) Broadway at the Beach

 Christmas charm can be felt throughout Myrtle Beach’s premier entertainment complex the entire month of December.
-Home to attractions like WonderWorks and Ripley’s Aquarium, families can take in wholesome family entertainment while also enjoying festive decorations and even a Christmas parade and tree lighting ceremony (December 6 only).
+Home to attractions like WonderWorks and Ripley’s Aquarium, families can take in wholesome family entertainment while also enjoying festive decorations and even a Christmas parade and tree lighting ceremony on December 2, 2017 for the 3rd Annual “A Very Broadway Christmas.”
 In town for New Year’s Eve?
 Broadway at the Beach is the place to be!
 They are hosting a rockin’ New Year’s Party at Celebrity Square with a DJ spinning music, club crawl and midnight fireworks.

 5) Ripley’s Aquarium Festival of Trees